umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/minor-upgrades.md

     <figure><img src="../.gitbook/assets/image (10) (1).png" alt=""><figcaption><p>Enable Minor Upgrades</p></figcaption></figure>

-With automatic upgrades enabled, it will be applied to all products on Umbraco Cloud: Umbraco CMS, Umbraco Forms, and Umbraco Deploy.
+With automatic upgrades enabled, all products on Umbraco Cloud will automatically be upgraded.
+This includes Umbraco CMS, Umbraco Forms, and Umbraco Deploy.
 Your project does not need to be running the latest minor version for automatic upgrades to work.
 The project will be upgraded to the latest minor version when it is released.

 If you create a new project on Umbraco Cloud, by default, automatic minor upgrades will be enabled.